vrybas/dotvim/README.md

 * `,gb` - Git Blame
 * `,gs` - Git Status
-* `,gh` - Show last 100 commit on current file in vertical split
+* `,gh` - Show last 200 commit of current file in new tab
+* `,,gh` - Show last 200 commit of all files in new tab
 * `,gw` - Open git commit or blob in the browser (:Gbrowse)

 ##### Git Commit